Lecale Coast Trail

 • Deluxe Driving Whodunit Hunts: £8.99.

-For a unique present… buy a gift voucher!
-Multi-trail vouchers available too, giving you a discount!
+For a unique present, buy a gift voucher!
+Available too are Multi-trail vouchers giving you a discount!

 You can pay for ALL Whodunit Hunts by credit / debit / AMEX card!
-Just visit the webpage for the Whodunit Hunt that you want to buy and click the card link near the bottom of the page!
+Just visit the individual trail webpage and click the card link near the bottom of the page!

-To buy multiple copies of a Whodunit Hunt for teams to ‘compete’ (e.g. hen/stag day, team building event) check our Team Events page!
+To buy multiple copies of a trail at a discount for teams to ‘compete’ (e.g. hen/stag day, team building, college event) see our Team Events page!

 The photo shows an example booklet.
 If printing a booklet for the first time, this printing link gives guidance.

-Fill in the form below only if you wish to pay by Paypal – we’ll email an invoice with instructions.
+Fill in the form below only to pay by Paypal – we’ll email an invoice with instructions.
 (If your card isn’t in GBP, Paypal converts from your home-currency so you know you’re sending the correct amount).

-Please check your junk/spam folder if you’re waiting a while to hear back from us – invoices usually sent to you within 15 minutes.
-Add our email address to your email contacts to ensure booklets get to your inbox.
+Please check your junk/spam folder if you’re waiting a while to hear back from us – invoices usually issued within 15 minutes.
+Add our email address to your contacts to ensure booklets get to your inbox.

 Use the contact page for queries about your order.